 Also, there are some airline deals that are not reflected on the web.
 The wisest thing to do is seek for a good deal over the phone, reserve it and use the 24 hour window to pay for your ticket to check the web.
 Compare the rate that the representative gave you and the one reflected in the internet then choose the better deal.
 By checking both sources, you will surely grab the best deal for holiday travel.

 The least expensive accommodation you can have is to stay at your relatives’ place.
-But, if this is not an option, you can still get a good deal on holiday hotel accommodation by checking different travel sites.
+But, if this is not an option, you can still get a good deal on holiday travel hotel accommodation by checking different travel sites.
 Unlike airlines that can reduce their seats to be able to increase airfare costs, hotels cannot cut their capacity.
 Thus, they still need to fill in their rooms so your chance of grabbing a good deal is higher.
-However, if you find yourself in Spain, the hotels in Tenerife prove to be cheap enough.